My Bucket List / Life Wish List

 Things I Want To Do Soon, But Need To Plan Out Carefully

 These are things I have to think out first before I do them, as they are a much bigger deal and affect other aspects of my life.

 - Nose piercing (I'd preferably like to start off with a hoop and NOT a stud); not a huge deal, except for when you're doing job interviews, so I'll wait until I either have a steady job with a company that allows their employees to be pierced, or I work for myself.
-The picture seen here is of British pop-soul singer Joss Stone with a nose ring.
+The picture seen here is of a random girl with a nose ring.

 - Change my name.
 I've wanted to do this since I was 15 or 16 years old.
 I already have a name picked out, and found out that although it does cost money and involves some legal stuff, it's much easier to do now.
 However, I would then have to contact the loan people, change my social security card, change my passport, list two names on all my job applications... you get the idea.

 - Move (or retire) to the Caribbean - the issues for me are getting my driver's license (done), then getting a reliable vehicle, finding a place to live and having a job there and/or sizable income available before I move down there.
 EDIT: I used to want to move to Florida, but it's too many crazy and old people down there (Republicans, Scientologists, sex offenders, etc.).
 I CANNOT with all of that.
 Caribbean is more relaxed, and there's not as much political drama (if any).
 It's not perfect, but it's better than anywhere in the States right now.

 Things I Can and Should Be Doing Now, But Keep Putting Off...